okeeffed/cheat-sheets/Angular2-Basics.md

 **entry-list**

-After creation of this component, it should be imported to `app.module.ts`.
+After creation of this component, it should be imported to `app.module.ts` and added to the declarations property.

 ```javascript
 // entry-list ts